galdl/icml16_iapi/README.md

 Implementation of the IAPI algorithm and a power-system real-time simulator, as described in "Hierarchical Decision Making In Electricity Grid Management" (Dalal et al., ICML 2016).

 31/8/16 update:
 - The code should be able to run independently on any machine with matlab.
+Simply download and add to your matlab path the full directory structure of the project (including subfolders).
 - Setting remote_cluster=false (default) in configuration.m will run everything locally.
 - Feel free to comment in the issues section, with requests/questions/bug reports.
 I'm highly available for that.